CCME2014/SDT-Project/README.md

 requirements.txt: This file specifies the required Python libraries for running the application.

-Data Exploration
-The application provides different sections for exploring the data:
+Data Exploration - the application provides different sections for exploring the data

 Distributions of Variables: This section displays histograms and boxplots of the day listed and price.